EESSI/filesystem-layer/README.md

 ansible-playbook -i hosts -b -K stratum0-deploy-cvmfs-config.yml
 ```

+Note that there can be only one Stratum 0, so you should only run this playbook
+for testing purposes or in case we need to move or redeploy the current Stratum 0 server.

 ### Stratum 1
-Installing a Stratum 1 requires a GEO API license key.
+Installing a Stratum 1 requires a GEO API license key, which will be used to find
+the (geographically) closest Stratum 1 server for your client and proxies.
-More information on how to obtain it is available in the CVMFS documentation:
+More information on how to (freely) obtain this key is available in the CVMFS documentation:
 https://cvmfs.readthedocs.io/en/stable/cpt-replica.html#geo-api-setup .

 You can put your license key in `group_vars/all.yml`, or add a section in your `hosts` file: